brongo/SAMUEL/README.md

 ## What this tool is for:

-SAMUEL can:

-- Export .decl files individually or in bulk
+1. Exports .decl files individually or in-bulk.
-- Export full-size images for use in texture modding (in .dds format).
+2. Exports full-size images for use in texture modding (in .dds format).
-- **Experimental:** export .lwo and .md6mesh files in their native formats (to allow for eventual reverse-engineering of DOOM Eternal model formats).
+3. **Experimental:** exports .lwo and .md6mesh files in their native formats (to allow for eventual reverse-engineering of DOOM Eternal model formats).

 Files will be extracted to the "exports" folder, which is in the same location as SAMUEL.exe.